JPisaBrony/Quadcopter/README.md

 	http://git-scm.com/book/en/Customizing-Git-Git-Configuration

-To download the repository to your local machine, (using the git command line) run the command
+Download the repository to your local machine, (using the git command line) run the command

 	git clone https://github.com/JPisaBrony/Quadcopter/commits/master